akkana/billtracker/README.md

 ## Unit Tests

-There are a few unit tests in the tests/ directory.
+There are tests in the tests/ directory, using the pytest framework.
 Run them with:
 ```
-python3 -m unittest discover
+tests/run_tests
 ```